sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 ### API Documentation

+### Providers

+You can find documentation for some of the providers bindings this service provides [here](./src/providers/README.md)

 #### Common Headers

 Authorization: Bearer <token> where <token> is a JWT token signed using JWT issuer and secret.